yusuke-imoto-lab/CellMap/README.md

 # CellMap - RNA landscape inference method

-The CellMap is a RNA landscape inference method based on graph Hodge decomposition.
+The CellMap is a RNA landscape inference method based on the graph Hodge decomposition.

 ## Installation